 That’s why I’m here to help!
-In this complete guide on New York neighborhoods I’ll tell you everything you need to know about the 7 best areas to stay in NY, together with my hand-picked accommodation recommendations in each of them.
+In this complete guide on New York neighborhoods, I’ll tell you everything you need to know about the 7 best areas to stay in NY, together with my hand-picked accommodation recommendations for each of them.

 Are you ready?
 Let’s go!

 - If you’re in a hurry…

 - 1. Midtown (Manhattan) – where to stay in NYC for the first time

 - 2. Lower East Side & SoHo – the best burrow to stay in NYC for shopping

 - 3. East Village – where to stay in New York City for nightlife

 - 4. Greenwich Village & Chelsea – best place to stay in New York for young adults

 - 5. Upper East Side – where to stay in New York for families

 - 6. Williamsburg (Brooklyn) – the coolest neighborhood

 - 7. Long Island City (Queens) – where to stay in NYC on a budget

 - BONUS 1 – best apartments in NYC

 - BONUS 2 – best hotels in NYC depending on your interest

 - BONUS 3 – what you should know about hotels in NYC

 If you’re in a hurry…